ibm-cloud-docs/schematics/workspace-setup.md

 {: shortdesc}

 **Before you begin**

-To create a workspace, you must be a service owner and you must have [Terraform configuration files](/docs/schematics?topic=schematics-create-tf-config) in your repository.
+- [Create a Terraform configuration](/docs/schematics?topic=schematics-create-tf-config), and store the configuration in a GitHub or GitLab repository.
+- Make sure that you have the [required permissions](/docs/schematics?topic=schematics-access) to create a workspace.

-To create a workspace:
+**To create a workspace**:
-1. Open the {{site.data.keyword.cloud_notm}} Schematics [catalog page](https://cloud.ibm.com/schematics/overview){: external}.
+1. From the {{site.data.keyword.cloud_notm}} menu, select [**Schematics**](https://cloud.ibm.com/schematics/overview){: external}.
-2. Click **Create workspace**.
+2. Click **Create a workspace**.
 3. Configure your workspace.
-   1. Enter a name for your workspace.
-Make sure that you include the microservices component and the environment in your name.
-For more information about how to structure your workspaces, see [How many workspaces do I need?](#plan-number-of-workspaces).
+   1. Enter a descriptive name for your workspace.
+When you create a workspace for your own Terraform template, consider including the microservice component that you set up with your Terraform template and the {{site.data.keyword.cloud_notm}} environment where you want to deploy your resources in your name.
+For more information about how to structure your workspaces, see [Designing your workspace structure](/docs/schematics?topic=schematics-workspace-setup#structure-workspace).
    2. Optional: Enter tags for your workspace.
-You can use the tags later to find your workspaces more easily.
+You can use the tags later to find workspaces that are related to each other.
    3. Optional: Enter a description for your workspace.
    4. Enter the link to your public GitHub repository.
 The link must point to the `master` branch in GitHub.
 You cannot link to other branches during the beta.

-   5. Click **Retrieve input variables**. {{site.data.keyword.cloud_notm}} Schematics parses through your files to find variable declarations.
+   5. Click **Retrieve input variables**. {{site.data.keyword.cloud_notm}} Schematics automatically parses through your files to find variable declarations.
-   6. Enter values for the input variables that were found.
+   6. In the **Input variables** section, enter the name of the SSH key that you uploaded to your {{site.data.keyword.cloud_notm}} account.
 4. Click **Create** to create your workspace.
 When you create the workspace, all Terraform configuration files are loaded into {{site.data.keyword.cloud_notm}} Schematics, but your resources are not yet deployed to {{site.data.keyword.cloud_notm}}.
 5. [Create an execution plan for your workspace](/docs/schematics?topic=schematics-manage-lifecycle#deploy-resources).